 You do not have the right to exclude yourself from the Settlement.
 For settlement purposes, the Class was certified under Federal Rule of Civil Procedure 23(b)(1) and/or 23(b)(2) (non-opt-out class) because the Court determined the requirements of that rule were satisfied.
 Thus, it is not possible for any of the members of the Settlement Class to exclude themselves from the Settlement.
 As a member of the Settlement Class, you will be bound by any judgments or orders that are entered in the case for all claims that were or could have been asserted in the case against the Defendants or are otherwise included in the release under the Settlement.

 Q: How will the lawyers be paid?

-At the Fairness Hearing, Class Counsel will apply for an award of attorneys’ fees, expenses, and incentive awards of $10,000 to each of the Named Plaintiffs.
-Such application for attorneys’ fees, expenses, and incentive awards will not exceed $2,500,000; this amount will be paid entirely by Defendants.
+These amounts were paid entirely by Defendants.
 See Section 7.1.3 of the Settlement Agreement.
 The attorneys’ fees are separate from the $45 million contribution made already to the Plan.
-In other words, any payment of attorneys’ fees, expenses, and incentive awards to Named Plaintiffs will not reduce the contribution already paid to the Plan.
+In other words, any payment of attorneys’ fees, expenses, and incentive awards to Named Plaintiffs did not reduce the contribution already paid to the Plan.

 If you are a Settlement Class member and you have questions regarding the Settlement, please contact Class Counsel at (800) 290-3132 or via .